 Some of Equinor’s most exciting development work is taking place in the United States, one of our key innovation hubs worldwide.
 Our upstream activities in the US are managed from Houston, Texas, including our department for relations with Interest Owners.

-How to find us in the US
+How to find our offices in the US

 Our upstream activities in the US are managed from Houston, Texas, while our midstream, marketing and trading activities are managed from our office in Stamford, Connecticut.

 To share views about safety and environmental matters in our US offshore business, contact SafetyandEnvironment@statoil.com

 We have experienced strong growth in production within US shale since we entered our first play in 2008.
 Abundant shale and tight gas and oil resources are transforming the global energy outlook, and we are participating actively in this exciting new era in the energy market.

 Our shale gas and oil business began in the US through active partnerships in the Marcellus play spanning several states in the eastern US, the Eagle Ford play in south Texas, and our own operatorship of tight oil activities in North Dakota's Bakken play.

 Improving sustainability and efficiency

 We are continuously looking to improve sustainability and operational efficiency.
 In our shale operations we have multiple initiatives underway to reduce the footprint of our operations.